arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 Next to that, we are working hard to give customers more control in how incoming messages are being deserialized before they're passed to the message handling.

 Have a question, remark, feedback or idea for a superduper addition?
+Feel free to take a look at our [GitHub repository](https://github.com/arcus-azure/arcus.messaging) and [create an issue](https://github.com/arcus-azure/arcus/issues/new/choose).
 Feel free to take a look at our [GitHub repository](https://github.com/arcus-azure/arcus.messaging) and [create an issue](https://github.com/arcus-azure/arcus/issues/new/choose).

 Thank you very much for reading and happy messaging!